|

 South Stream Gas Pipeline Moves Ahead

-Russian President Vladimir Putin marked the start of the South Stream Project,
+Russian President Vladimir Putin marked the start of the South Stream Project, through a symbolic welding ceremony during celebrations near Anapa, on the Russian coast of the Black

 The event, named "South Stream – Welding the Partnership", celebrates the Russian-European cooperation that forms the foundation of the Project and marks the start of its implementation.
 In the past months, the most significant arrangements for both the offshore and onshore sections were concluded, such as the Final Investment Decision (FID) taken in November 2012 and the set-up of joint ventures for each section of the Project.